 These are just a few of the questions that will help you study your genre.
-No one wants to sound exactly like everyone else but you do want your song to incorporate enough of a genre’s characteristic sound so that it will fit into a radio format.
-Blend it with your own style to make sure YOU still sound like YOU but give it an extra push toward radio.
+No one wants to sound exactly like everyone else but it’s important to incorporate enough of a genre’s characteristic sound to fit into a radio format.
+Blend it with your own style to make sure YOU still sound like YOU, but give it an extra push toward radio.

-DO IT NOW – Go to BDSradio.com or Billboard.com and look at some of the radio airplay charts.
-Pick one or two songs that sound interesting and listen to them on Spotify, Rhapsody, Rdio, or buy them on iTunes.
+Go to BDSradio.com or Billboard.com and look at some of the radio airplay charts.
+Pick one or two songs that sound interesting and listen to them on Spotify or Apple Music, or buy them on iTunes.
 While you listen, go through the list of questions above and see how many you can answer.
-Try listening to songs in a range of genres and compare them to hear the differences.
+Listen to songs in a range of genres and compare them to hear the differences.